vaibankar/Linux-Notes/Configuring Permissions/Readme.md

 9. Creation Date and Time.
 10. File/Directory Name.
 ---
--- File Types in Linux: There are seven types of file available mentioned as below
+-File Types in Linux: There are seven types of file available mentioned as below